mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 Basic Pointwise Usage
 ===============
+Please refer to your Pointwise provider for installation instructions and how to start Pointwise.
 Once you start Pointwise, it should look something like in the following picture.

 .. figure:: images/aero_pointwise_overview.png